Read this article yourself to know that even the world’s greatest consider – Washing Machine The Greatest Invention Of

 Step 5.
 Set Water temperature and the cycle

 Water temperature – I always wash clothes in cold water.
 But many prefer a hot wash for their clothes.

-I have read that “the effectiveness of laundry products is reduced as the water temperature is decreased” But I prefer to give more importance to energy conservation and rarely use hot water.
+I have read that “the effectiveness of laundry products is reduced as the water temperature is decreased,” But I prefer to give more importance to energy conservation and rarely use hot water.
 Heat makes the fibers of the clothes shrink.
-And colour also fades.
+And color also fades.
 Coldwater rinsing minimizes the wrinkling of permanent press items.

 Cycle – This is as per your machine and the type of clothes that you are washing.
 The cycle represents the agitation given by the washing machine.
 Everything will be written in detail on your washing machine or in the manual of your machine.
 Common ones are delicate cycle, Quick cycle, Deep clean cycle, Wool/silk etc .

 Old washing machines have fewer cycles but the newer models have many many settings appropriate for the fabric you have.
 In my machine there is even a sari setting – though I have never used it, I know many who would be happy with it.
 I like to hand wash most of the clothes which are delicate or have embroidery work on them.

 As is common sense, the heavier agitation is reserved for sturdy fabric and very dirty clothes